NowakKacper/PlanesTracker/README.md

 - If information is available for a plane, you can check where it is coming from
 - Thanks to live data updates, you can check how the plane is moving

- ## Tools which I used to build server side of this app
+ ## Tools which I used to build app
  - Java
  - Spring
  - Spring Boot